nitinkaveriappa/Sense-Captcha/README.md

 **Client-Side**

 The easiest method for using the Sense-Captcha widget on your webpage is to include the necessary JavaScript and StyleSheet resources and a sense-captcha tag.
-The sense-captcha tag is a DIV element with class name 'sense-captcha':
+The sense-captcha tag is a DIV element with the id 'sense-captcha':

 ```html
 <html>